 The COVID-19 pandemic and its devastating social, economic, and political consequences have been felt throughout the city – but the heaviest burden has fallen on those who were already struggling.
 Tonight, more than 53,000 people, including 11,000 families and 16,000 children, will sleep in the municipal shelter system.
 Thousands more live without shelter, fighting for survival on our streets.

-As the COVID-19 crisis continues to grip New York City, few are at greater risk than homeless families and individuals.
-Those without homes have nowhere to self-quarantine, cannot practice social distancing, and those on the streets lack even regular access to a sink with running water and soap to wash their hands.
-Furthermore, homeless New Yorkers generally don’t have quality health care, and are likely to have the types of underlying medical conditions that result in high mortality rates should they contract the virus.
+Homeless New Yorkers have nowhere to self-quarantine, cannot practice social distancing, and those on the streets lack even regular access to a sink with running water and soap to wash their hands.
+Furthermore, homeless New Yorkers are far more likely to have the types of underlying medical conditions that result in high mortality rates from COVID-19.

-The Coalition has been operating around the clock to meet the needs of homeless New Yorkers during this crisis.
-The shelter-in-place order from the Governor on March 20 resulted in many frontline services for homeless people – such as soup kitchens, food pantries and drop-in centers – suspending operations, which created a tremendous surge in need on the streets.
+The first shelter-in-place order from the Governor on March 20, 2020 resulted in many frontline services for homeless people – such as soup kitchens, food pantries, and drop-in centers – suspending operations, which created a tremendous surge in need on the streets that has continued over the past year.
 In response, below are just some of the steps the Coalition for the Homeless has taken to date:

 The Coalition will continue to operate seven days a week, as it always has, protecting the lives and wellbeing of our most vulnerable neighbors.

 Please consider making a donation to support our efforts.